 The Museum shall provide copies of all available relevant information regarding Ancestral Human Remains as associated materials to relevant Aboriginal and Torres Strait Islander communities and traditional custodians.

 The NMA will only provide access to data/documentation to third parties with the approval of the relevant community or representative agency.

 The Museum shall keep copies of all documentation on materials that are repatriated.

 The Museum shall advise communities/custodians about remains that it considers to have scientific value and advise on what resources are available for their preservation.

 5. Definition of terms

-All references to ‘Aboriginal and Torres Strait Islander ancestral human remains’ in this policy should be taken to refer to skeletal, tissue material and samples of hair.
+All references to ‘Aboriginal and Torres Strait Islander Ancestral Human Remains’ in this policy should be taken to refer to skeletal, tissue material, samples of hair and casts.